 For a writer to succeed in today’s market, you need to be comfortable selling your brand and your products to at least two groups of people: magazine editors and tourist destination media reps.

-Here are some essential marketing tasks that writers need to be successful:
+Here are some essential travel writing secrets (or marketing tasks) that writers need to be successful:

 • Conjuring up enticing travel stories that editors cannot afford to pass up.
 Or, if you have a blog, doing the same for your audience.